-Amendments to IAS 1 "Presentation of financial statements" on the classification of liabilities
+Amendments to International Accounting Standard No. 1, "Presentation of Financial Statements", on the classification of liabilities.

-These narrowly defined amendments to IAS 1 Presentation of Financial Statements clarify that liabilities are classified as current or non-current, depending on the rights in place at the end of the reporting period.
-The rating is not affected by the entity's expectations or by events after the reporting date (for example, receipt of a waiver or breach of undertaking).
-The amendment also clarifies what IAS 1 means when it refers to the "settlement" of an obligation.
+These amendments to IAS 1, Presentation of Financial Statements, clarify that liabilities are classified as current or non-current, depending on the rights that exist at the end of the reporting period.
+The rating is not affected by the entity's expectations or by events after the reporting date (eg, receipt of a waiver or breach of covenant).
+The amendments also clarify what IAS 1 means when it refers to the "settlement" of an obligation.